Kashf-e hijab: Background and impact

 In 1928, the queen of Afghanistan, Soraya Tarzi, appeared unveiled in public with the Shah during her official visit in Iran.
 The clergy protested and asked the Shah to tell the foreign queen to cover up, but he refused.
 His refusal caused rumours that the Shah planned to abolish the veil in Iran.

-In 1928, the Shah's own wife, queen (Tadj ol-Molouk) attended the Fatima Masumeh Shrine during her pilgrimage in Qom wearing a veil which did not cover her completely, as well as showing her face, for which she was harshly criticised by a cleric.
-As a response, Reza Shah publicly beat the cleric who had criticised the queen the next day.
+Later that year the Shah's wife, Queen Tadj ol-Molouk, attended the Fatima Masumeh Shrine during her pilgrimage in Qom wearing a veil which did not cover her completely, as well as showing her face, for which she was harshly criticized by a cleric.
+As a response, Reza Shah publicly beat the cleric who had criticized the queen the next day.

 The unveiling of women had a huge symbolic importance to achieve women's emancipation and participation in society, and the shah introduced the reform gradually so as not to cause unrest.
 In the mid-1930s, only four thousand out of 6.5 million Iranian women ventured into public places without veils, almost all in Tehran and consisting mainly of Western-educated daughters of the upper class, foreign wives of recent returnees from Europe, and middle-class women from the minorities.

 Female teachers were encouraged to unveil in 1933 and schoolgirls and women students in 1935.
-In 1935, the women's committee Kanun-e Banuvan (Ladies Society) was formed with support by the government in which women's rights activists campaigned for unveiling.
-The reform to allow female teachers and students not to veil, as well as allowing female students to study alongside men, were all reforms oposed and criticised by the Shia clergy.
+In 1935, the women's committee Kanun-e Banuvan ('Ladies Society') was formed with support by the government in which women's rights activists campaigned for unveiling.
+The reform to allow female teachers and students not to veil, as well as allowing female students to study alongside men, were all reforms opposed and criticized by the Shia clergy.

 The official declaration of unveiling were made on 8 January 1936, and the queen and her daughters were given an important role in this event.
 That day, Reza Shah attended the graduation ceremony of the Tehran Teacher's College with the queen and their two daughters unveiled and dressed in modern clothes, without veils.
 The queen handed out diplomas, while the shah spoke about how half the population being disregarded in the past, and told women that the future was now in their hands.
 This was the first time an Iranian queen showed herself in public.
 Afterwards, the Shah had pictures of his unveiled wife and daughters published, and unveiling enforced throughout Iran.